CybotAS/CookiebotWP/readme.txt

 ### 4.5.8 ###
 Release date: May 29th 2025

-Cookiebot CMP version 4.5.8 is out!
+Cookiebot by Usercentrics version 4.5.8 is out!
 This release has some new features and bugfixes

 ####What's new####